MuShare/PlutoSwiftClientSDK/README.md

 ## License

-MuShare-Login-Swift-SDK is available under the MIT license.
+ Pluto Swift Client SDK is available under the MIT license.
 See the LICENSE file for more info.